Patient education: Heart transplantation (Beyond the Basics)

 Arrhythmias following cardiac transplantation

-Indications and contraindications for cardiac transplantation
+Indications and contraindications for cardiac transplantation in adults

-Left ventricular dysfunction after orthotopic cardiac transplantation
+Graft dysfunction after orthotopic cardiac transplantation

 Lipid abnormalities after cardiac transplantation

-Natural history and diagnosis of cardiac allograft vasculopathy
+Diagnosis and prognosis of cardiac allograft vasculopathy

 Prevention and treatment of cardiac allograft vasculopathy